rayshobby/opensprinkler/OpenSprinkler Controller/software/compiled/v1.2u/README.txt

 *DO NOT* download .hex files directly from GitHub page by using 'Save File As...' or 'Save Link As...'.
 Instead, download the entire package as a zip file, or alternatively download individual files using the 'Raw' link.

+-------- This folder contains compilex .hex files for OpenSprinkler v1.2u --------

 OpenSprinkler v1.2u has on-board USBtiny programmer.
 Basic instructions are as follows:

 - Plug in a USB cable to the USB connector.